shyeolekar5/DeepCollab/README.md

 ## Preprocessing and Pipeline

-`Shraddha - review and confirm that pipeline was only used on clustering models`
+`Shraddha - add pipeline viz, review and confirm that pipeline was only used on clustering models`

 <mark>Precprocessing was conducted on the dataset and imported into a master pipeline that was used for both clustering models.
 The following approach was taken:<mark>